vijayokheda/Conditions/README.md

-# Conditions
+# Loops
-Condition question in python
+Loops question in python